finbourne/configuration-sdk-csharp/sdk/docs/ConfigurationSetsApi.md

             try
             {
-                // [EARLY ACCESS] GetSystemConfigurationSets: Get the specified system configuration sets, including all their associated metadata.
+                // GetSystemConfigurationSets: Get the specified system configuration sets, including all their associated metadata.
 By default secrets will not be revealed  All users have access to this endpoint
                 ResourceListOfConfigurationSet result = apiInstance.GetSystemConfigurationSets(code, reveal);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));
             }